rubenwgs/WuS/Data_Modelling_and_Databases/Book/Chapter8/DMDB_BN_CH8.md

 ### 8.5.3 Rewriting Queries to Use Materialized Views

 A materialized view can be referred to in the FROM clause of a query, just as a virtual view can.
-However, becuase a materialized view is stored in the database, it is possible to rewrite a query to use a materialized view, even if that view was not mentioned in the query as written.
+However, because a materialized view is stored in the database, it is possible to rewrite a query to use a materialized view, even if that view was not mentioned in the query as written.

-Suppose we have a mterialized view $V$ defined by a query of the form
+Suppose we have a materialized view $V$ defined by a query of the form

 ```sql
     SELECT L_v